Client: Johanna Beverage

-Johanna Beverage Company LLC produces fruit juices, drinks and yogurts under its own label and as a co-packer for third parties.
-The company’s products are distributed to customers in the United States through supermarkets, warehouse club stores, convenience stores, wholesalers, dairy distributors, independent grocery stores, and food service businesses.
+Johanna Beverage Company LLC produces fruit juices, drinks and yogurts under its own label.
+Additionally, as a co-packer for third parties.
+The company’s products are distributed to customers in the United States through supermarkets, warehouse club stores, and convenience stores.
+As well as wholesalers, dairy distributors, independent grocery stores, and food service businesses.

-As the product demand in their Spokane, Washington facility grew, Johanna Beverage contracted with Fisher Construction Group to expand their current facility, adding a 37,000 sq. ft. cooler to store beverages prior to transfer.
+As the product demand in their Spokane, Washington facility grew, Johanna Beverage contracted with Fisher Construction Group.
+They expanded their current facility, adding a 37,000 SF cooler to store beverages prior to transfer.

 Prior to construction, Fisher’s team demo’d a room in the existing structure and relocated the site utilities.
 The new construction included building a mechanical room which serves the plant’s processing areas as well as the new cooler.
 A pipe bridge was installed to ‘carry’ the utilities overhead, making them accessible yet not obstructing operations on the busy campus.